What to Eat on 1500 Calories a Day (Full Day of Eating)

 - Lemon juice, herbs, 1 tsp olive oil

-Salmon is rich in omega-3 fatty acids that support fat loss, reduce inflammation, and keep you in a good mood during a diet.
-The volume of vegetables here is enormous — this is a plate-filling meal despite being relatively low in calories.
+Salmon's omega-3s support fat loss, reduce inflammation, and, I notice this with clients constantly, help keep mood steady during a diet.
+The sheer volume of vegetables makes this a plate-filling meal despite the modest calories.

 Full Day Calorie and Macro Breakdown

-This breakdown delivers roughly 35% protein, 36% carbohydrates, and 25% fat — a balanced ratio that supports fat loss while preserving muscle.
+That's roughly 35% protein, 36% carbohydrate, 25% fat, a balanced ratio that drives fat loss while protecting the muscle underneath.

 1. Hit 130g+ of Protein Every Day

-Protein is the most filling macronutrient.
-It suppresses hunger hormones, stabilises blood sugar, and costs the most calories to digest.
-If you eat 1500 calories but only 60g of protein, you will be hungry.
-Aim for at least 1.8g per kg of body weight.
+Protein is the most filling macronutrient, it suppresses hunger hormones and steadies blood sugar.
+Eat 1,500 calories with only 60g of protein and you'll be ravenous by evening.
+Aim for at least 1.8g per kg of bodyweight.

 2. Load Up on Vegetables at Every Meal

-Vegetables are essentially free calories.
-A 200g serving of broccoli is around 70 calories and takes up significant space in your stomach.
-Fill at least half your plate with non-starchy vegetables at lunch and dinner.
+Vegetables are practically free.
+200g of broccoli is around 70 calories and takes up real space in your stomach.
+Half your plate, lunch and dinner, non-starchy veg.

 3. Eat Slowly and Without Screens

-A larger breakfast and lunch with a lighter dinner tends to work better for appetite control on a calorie deficit.
-Eating most of your calories at night leaves you hungry throughout the day and tempts you to overeat.
+A bigger breakfast and lunch with a lighter dinner tends to control appetite better on a deficit.
+Saving most of your calories for the evening leaves you hungry all day and vulnerable to overeating at night.

-Drinking 400–500ml of water before a meal physically reduces stomach capacity and suppresses appetite.
-This is one of the simplest and most underused tools in calorie management.
+400-500ml before a meal physically reduces stomach capacity and dampens appetite.
+It's one of the simplest, most underused tools in calorie management, and it's free.

-The meals above are just one example.
-Here are the best foods to mix and match for your own days:
+The meals above are one example.
+Mix and match from these:

 What About Alcohol and Treats?